smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 Again i have decided to use bootstrap for my footer.
 I have done this because i want my footer, like the nav bar, to react differently on different screen sizes.
 I have broken my footer down into 3 columns, left, centre, right.

+>
 ## **5. Deployment**
+>
 ## **6. Credits**

 6.3: Code

 * Majority of the code i used was bootstrap.
 Their [main documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) had lots of great information.

-* I also came across a great bootstrap [cheat sheet](https://hackerthemes.com/bootstrap-cheatsheet/) online which i also used quite a bit.
-A big thanks to [HackerThemes](https://hackerthemes.com/) for making this available online.
+* I also came across this great bootstrap [cheat sheet](https://hackerthemes.com/bootstrap-cheatsheet/) online which i also used quite a bit.
+A big thanks to [HackerThemes](https://hackerthemes.com/) for making this available free online.

 6.4: Acknowledgements

-* A big thank you to my mentor Dick Vlaanderen who gave me great feedback on my initial ideas for the project
+* A big thank you to my mentor Dick Vlaanderen who gave me great feedback on my initial ideas for the project.

-* Also a huge thankyou to all of the tutor team at Code Institute who were always on hand whenever i needed their support
+* Also a huge thankyou to all of the tutor team at Code Institute who were always on hand whenever i needed their support .

-* A final big thank you to all of the other students, CI alumni and CI staff who were always willing to help out and advise on the official CI Slack channels
+* A final big thank you to all of the other students, CI alumni and CI staff who were always willing to help out and advise on the official CI Slack channels.
+>
 ## **7. Contact**

-Feel free to contact me on any of the following channels
+Feel free to contact me on any of the following channels:
-* Slack:
 * [LinkedIn](https://www.linkedin.com/in/stephenmcgovern01/)
 * [Email](mailto:stephen_xyz1@hotmail.com)
 * [Skype](https://join.skype.com/invite/ndruMu7qVuKZ)
+>
 ## **8. Disclaimer**

 This website and all of its content is for educational purposes only.
 >

 The aim of the website if to provide any potential customer with:

 * The background of the company and their mission statement